lukstafi/ppx_minidebug/README.md

 │ │ │ │ │ ├─x = ((first 44) (second 4))
 ```

-This runtime also allows disabling the logging of specified subtrees, when the output is irrelevant or would be a distraction.
+This runtime also allows disabling the logging of specified subtrees, when the output is irrelevant, would be a distraction, or the logs take up too much space.
 The test suite example:

 ```ocaml